Sbosh34/tutor-service/README.md

   - List tasks
   - Get a task by identifier
   - Mark a task as complete
+  - Update a task
+  - Delete a task
   - Validation errors return a clear JSON response
   - Missing tasks return a clear JSON response
+  - Allows pagination

 ## Requirements